magento/knowledge-base/src/troubleshooting/general/high-throughput-ajax-requests-cause-poor-performance.md

 labels: 2.2.x,2.3.x,troubleshooting,AJAX requests,Adobe Commerce,cloud infrastructure,on-premises,high throughput,how to,slow performance
 ---

-This article provides a solution for performance issues with Adobe Commerce on-premises or Adobe Commerce on cloud infrastructure site due to some high throughput requests causing significant server load and traffic.
+This article provides a solution for performance issues with Adobe Commerce on-premises or Adobe Commerce on cloud infrastructure sites due to some high throughput requests causing significant server load and traffic.

 ## Affected products and versions